Tandoori Paneer Tikka Kebabs

 Instructions

-- Cut the paneer and vegetables into large chunks (roughly 1.5 - 2 inches wide).
+- Cut the tofu (or paneer) and vegetables into large chunks (roughly 1.5 – 2 inches wide).

-- Thread the paneer and vegetables on to the bamboo skewers.
+- Thread the tofu (or paneer) and vegetables on to the skewers.

 - In a small bowl mix yorgurt with the lemon juice, ginger, garlic, salt and spices, to form a marinade.

-- Brush the paneer and vegetables with the marinade.
+- Brush the tofu (or paneer) and vegetables with the marinade.

-- Once the Big Easy is blisteringly hot, place the kebabs on to the grilling rack.
+- Once the oven is blistering hot place the kebabs in the centre of the oven.

 - Serve with raita, chutney, and pickles.